jcjorel/ec2-spot-converter/README.md

 instance attributes (Launch configuration, Tags..), network attributes (existing Private IP addresses, Elastic IP), storage (Volumes), Elastic Inference accelerators and Elastic GPUs.

+Others features:
+* Can also perform Spot-to-Spot and OnDemand-to-OnDemand conversions:
-It also allows replacement of existing Spot instances with new "identical" ones to update the instance type and cpu options.
+	* Allow replacement of existing Spot instances with new "identical" ones to update the instance type and CPU options,

-It can also help to fix some Spot instance conditions (Ex: *'IncorrectSpotRequestState Exception'*).
+	* Help to fix some Spot instance conditions (Ex: *'IncorrectSpotRequestState Exception'*),
+	* Allow Root Disk encryption during conversion.

 Conversion time ranges from 2 to 5 minutes depending on the instance type.